Dog diarrhea (spelled in the UK as ‘diarrhoea’) is going to happen, it’s just a fact of life when you’re a dog owner.

-Unless you know for sure what your dog ate, and you know that it's not toxic to dogs and isn’t likely to cause an intestinal obstruction, I’d strongly suggest talking it over with your veterinarian.
+Unless you know for sure what your dog ate, and you know that it isn’t toxic to dogs and isn’t likely to cause an intestinal obstruction, I’d strongly suggest talking it over with your veterinarian.

 If your dog has diarrhea that is recurring or getting worse, is vomiting (or retching/trying to vomit), seems lethargic or is showing signs of stress such as excessive panting, drooling, whining, pacing and so on, then you need to have him seen by a veterinarian right away.

 On the other hand, one or two loose stools (even if accompanied by one episode of vomiting) aren’t necessarily cause for panic, and if your dog is behaving normally in all other respects then you can probably ‘wait and see’ for 12 – 24 hours.

-Illness Or Disease
+Illness or Disease

 There are a whole host of different dog illnesses and canine health conditions that can cause diarrhea in dogs.

 Many of them are very common in puppies but although they may be less common in adult, vaccinated dogs, there is still the potential for harm.

-Some of the most common causes of dog diarrhea in terms of illness or disease include -
+Some of the most common causes of dog diarrhea in terms of illness or disease include:

 - Parasitic diseases such as Coccidia or Giardia